Updated October 1, 2021

-Most of our tour participants fly to their destination and we are not in control of that aspect of travel.
-However, airlines and airports are taking extraordinary steps to keep passengers safe, including not selling tickets on middle seats, new electrostatic sanitation after each flight, mask requirements, and passenger screenings.
+Most of our tour participants fly to their destination.
+Airlines and airports are taking steps to keep passengers safe, including new electrostatic sanitation after each flight, mask requirements, and passenger screenings.
 Studies have suggested the risk of contracting COVID on flights is actually fairly low if you keep your mask on throughout the flight.

 Tour Safety Precautions